MAFFPT/Hubitat/Nuki Smart Lock 2.0/readme.md

 No plan to support Google devices: after a lot of frustating contacts with Google regarding support for various device configurations issues I simply gave up.

-However, if the community express desire to see these app/drivers working with Google devices, please let me know.
+However, if the community express a desire to see these app/drivers working with Google devices, please let me know.
 I still have a Google mini and a Google Home display, so I can give a try ... hoping not to need Google´s support, I should say.

 ## Installation